.png)

 Where It Sits in Hanoi's Japanese Dining Scene

-For comparison within Hanoi's wider fine and recognised dining field, the Michelin-starred Vietnamese options such as Gia (Vietnamese Contemporary) and Tầm Vị (Vietnamese) operate in a different register entirely, one rooted in local produce and culinary narrative.
+For comparison within Hanoi's wider dining field, the Vietnamese options such as Gia (Vietnamese Contemporary) and Tầm Vị (Vietnamese) operate in a different register entirely, one rooted in local produce and culinary narrative.
 The Japanese category in Hanoi, by contrast, is largely defined by how faithfully a kitchen can translate source-culture technique into a city where many of the key ingredients must be imported or substituted.
 Izakaya by Koki's Michelin recognition suggests it handles that challenge at a credible level.

 The Regional Lens: Kanto vs. Kansai in the Izakaya Tradition